mmbman/Katagiri/1987-03-11-Bendowa-Talk-1.md

 > Thankfully, Buddhas are already sitting serenely in *jijuyu samadhi*.

 *Jijuyu samadhi* means “self-joyfulness [samadhi].” *Jijuyu samadhi* is exactly participating in that Buddha’s world beyond human speculation.
 Just put yourself in the hot bath – that’s it.
-And then after that you create your world: “Wow!”
+And then after that you create your word: “Wow!”
 Or not-wow.
 Because people are different, so sometimes people say “wow,” but sometimes people don’t want to say “wow.”
 Still people hate that hot bath, even though it is hot, wonderful.
 But whatever you say, wow or not-wow, anyway first put your body right in the middle of the bathtub.
 That’s it.
 That’s all you can do.
 That is called *oneness*.
 That is called Buddha’s world. *Jijuyu samadhi*.
 “Self-joyfulness,” which is pure and clean, and unsophisticated.
 Very pure.
 Everyone can do this.

 That is called *jijuyu samadhi*.
-That’s why zazen is very simple.
-Very simple form, and you can do in your everyday life.
+That’s why zazen is very simple – a very simple form, and you can do in your everyday life.
 Just simple form and simple circumstances.
-It is a very wonderful opportunity to do this.
+It’s a very wonderful opportunity to do this.

 So that’s why zazen is *jijuyu samadhi*, [which] Dogen Zenji [says] in this *Bendowa*.